HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/wab/wab/h_wab_response.md

 1. Extract the VwatReverseProxyServlet.ear file from the WebSphere Application Server (WAS) Console and expand it.
 2. Compile the filter class.
-3. Package the filter class file into the classes directory with the according package or into the JAR file in WEB-INF/lib.
+3. Package the filter class file into the classes directory with the appropriate package or into the JAR file in WEB-INF/lib.
 4. Modify the web.xml to add the filter of the included WAR file.
 	Example:
 	```